ColmiiK/ft_linux/guide/01-introduction.md

 completing the `ft_linux` 42 project.
 Mainly, using a different kernel version (4.9) instead of the latest current one.

+**Very important notice**: Don't be like me and start to build the system following the latest guide, and then a quarter of the way through figure out that you need to use an older kernel, then try to fix it by just installing an older kernel and following the rest of the **new** guide, then have to patch multiple packages, downgrading some or modifying commands.
+What I'm trying to say is do your research and probably follow the latest version of the guide that uses a kernel version 4.x.

 ## How to build an LFS system

 The LFS will be built on an existing Linux distro, that could be Fedora, openSUSe or any